emreyurderiportfolio/Portfolio/Bike_Station_Availability_Visualization/ReadMe.md

 # Interactive Bike Station Analyzer with Shiny App in R

+# TL;DR

+**Objective:** Create an interactive visualization tool for Isbike stations to display availability, station details, and their geographic distribution using Shiny App in R.

+**Project Steps and Used Methods:**
+- Dataset preprocessing (data type transformation, data cleaning and clustering etc.)
+- Data visualization utilizing ggplot
+- Creating the UI design of the Shiny App
+- Designing the server function and implementing the corresponding interactive maps along with the table
+- Deploying the app to the [ShinyApps.io](https://eyurderi.shinyapps.io/bike_station_availability_visualization/).

+**Used Libraries:** Shiny, tidyverse,jsonlite, ggplot2, DT, leaflet, lubridate, RColorBrewer, scales, rsconnect

 ## Introduction

 This R Shiny Application provides an interactive visualization regarding the Isbike stations' coordinates, availability status, station names and the last time that connected to the system wile getting the report.